WhaleConnect/whaleconnect/docs/testing.md

 A Python server script is located in /tests/scripts.
 It should be invoked with either `-t TCP` or `-t UDP` on the command line, which tell the script to run a TCP server or UDP server, respectively.

-Two instances of the script may be run simultaneously so both a TCP server and UDP server can be available during testing.
+Multiple instances of the script may be run simultaneously so e.g., both a TCP server and UDP server can be available during testing.

-The server may also be called with the `-i` switch to make it interactive (it will accept data from the standard input to send to clients).
+The server may also be called with the following switches (mutually exclusive):
+- `-i` for interactive mode (it will accept data from the standard input to send to clients)
+- `-e` for echo mode (it will send back all data that it receives from the client)

 ## Server Device